Thomas Randolph, 1st Earl of Moray: Ireland

 In 1315 Moray accompanied Edward Bruce, the king's brother, during his invasion of Ireland.
-He was one of the principal leaders in the war against the English settlers in Ireland.
+He was one of the principal leaders in the war against the Lordship of Ireland.
 He returned twice to Scotland during the war to obtain reinforcements and to get Robert's personal presence in Ireland.

 Border incursions

 Moray and Douglas were closely allied and the two were associated in a series of exploits.
 In 1318 they seized the town of Berwick by escalade; with help from one of the burgesses, Simon of Spalding, and reinforced by Bruce, they soon became masters of the castle.
 In the next spring, they made a raid on the northern English counties, laying waste the country as far as York, where they hoped to seize the English queen Isabella.
 They defeated the militia hastily raised by William de Melton, archbishop of York, in a fight known as the Battle of Myton but also the "Chapter of Myton", because of the number of clerics who fell in the battle.
 Edward II, who was laying siege to Berwick, sought in vain to intercept them on their return journey.
 Later in the year the two Scottish nobles again raided England, and at length Edward signed a truce for two years.
 In 1322, Moray shared in Douglas's exploit in the Battle of Old Byland.